 5.1.
 A consistent labelling system for the plant should be established, implemented and continuously maintained throughout the lifetime of the plant.
 It should be ensured that the system is well known by the staff.
 The system should permit the unambiguous identification of every individual component in the plant.
 In addition to the labelling of plant components, labelling of the doors and compartments of the plant should be regarded as part of the same system.

-, safety andOne out of twosdeviationss of were in thedwere ed (5-6 cm)didSomedidwaswhich e®Twere2405.
+3.6.
+FIRE PREVENTION AND PROTECTION PROGRAMME

+3.6(1) Issue: The plant measures for fire prevention and mitigation are not always fully implemented to ensure the safety of personnel, plant safety and reliability.

+The team noted the following:

+One out of two emergency exits to the stairwell from 2nd floor of ZU10 was found locked.

+Throughout the mission a significant number of deviations related to fire doors was observed:

+Plant personnel passing through open fire doors did not close them.

+In the EDG 1 building, although handles of two fire doors were in the closed position; both fire doors were opened (5-6 cm) (instructions say the fire doors must be closed and locked).

+In a diesel generator building, both of the double fire doors at the entrance were found opened without any plant personnel in the area.

+At the entrance of the RCA, the fire door did not close due to a malfunction.

+At locations ZY-03.29 and ZC-08.53, two fire doors did not close automatically.

+Some fire doors did not to have gaskets; that would inhibit the spread of smoke.

+In the turbine hall, there was no seal against the propagation of a fire in a penetration through the wall of room 1ZF-02.22a which house a tank containing ‘Fyrquel®’ hydraulic fluid.

+Two penetrations through the wall of room ZY-03.07/2 were not sealed to inhibit the propagation of fire.

+In the EPD calibration room ZC2-405, a penetration through the wall of this room had been open for over a month, decreasing the level of protection against the propagation of a fire.

+Without rigorous implementation of fire prevention and mitigation measures, the safety of personnel and plant reliability may be compromised.

+Recommendation: The plant should ensure rigorous implementation of the fire prevention and mitigation to ensure the safety of personnel and plant reliability.

+IAEA Bases:

+SSR 2/2 Rev. 1

 5.21.
 The arrangements for ensuring fire safety made by the operating organization shall cover the following: adequate management for fire safety; preventing fires from starting; detecting and extinguishing quickly any fires that do start; preventing the spread of those fires that have not been extinguished; and providing protection from fire for structures, systems and components that are necessary to shut down the plant safely.
 Such arrangements shall include, but are not limited to: